-Cities must earn 5 or more gold, silver, or bronze medals across
+Cities must earn 5 or silver, or bronze policies

 Cities that received less than 5 medals across the 12 policies were not awarded an overall medal

 This research was conducted in partnership with the Center for Public Health Law Research at Temple University's Beasley School of Law.
 Other subject matter experts contributed to the assessment of certain policy areas and are indicated in the sections below.